andrewsrichardson/food-blog/src/pages/blog/chipotle-chicken-pasta/chipotle-chicken-pasta.md

   sauce for a big bowl of goodness in the middle of winter.
 Its warming and indulgent!
 Full of peppers, shrooms and succulent chicken thighs - this tangy spicy creamy bowl will sort you out big time
-pro_tip: "I bought the chipotle chilli pasta from the spices aisle in Sainsburys and I would fully recommend - very good addition to a pantry of goods. "
+pro_tip: "I bought the chipotle chilli paste from the spices aisle in Sainsburys and I would fully recommend - very good addition to a pantry of goods. "
 time: "45"
 ingredient: